slaclab/surf-tutorial/labs/02-AXI-stream_module/README.md

       -- Check if the outbound tReady was active if (mAxisSlave.tReady = '1') then

-         -- Reset the outbound metadata
+         -- Reset the outbound side-channel data
          v.mAxisMaster.tValid := '0';

       end if;